Last Updated on February 21, 2021 by James Gentile

-Bankruptcy is a complex legal proceeding with plenty of pitfalls awaiting you if you try to navigate it on your own.
-In addition, filing bankruptcy has gotten more difficult over the past several years, and the rules change frequently.
+Bankruptcy is a complex legal proceeding with plenty of pitfalls awaiting you to try to navigate it on your own.
+Also, filing for bankruptcy has gotten more difficult over the past several years, and the rules change frequently.
 A bankruptcy attorney knows how to get you the result you want so you can pick up your life and move forward.

 Here’s what a bankruptcy attorney can do for you.